-Knee osteoarthritis is one of the most common debilitating diseases, particularly in elderly.
-Among a variety of treatment approaches, DPT is somewhat a novel approach in the management of many musculoskeletal disorders with the possible known mechanism of regeneration and tissue healing.^[16,22] There are some evidences to show the improvement of radiological grades and ultrasonographic findings after prolotherapy in patients with tendon, ligaments or meniscal damages.^[23] In addition, a study by Johnson et al.^[24] revealed that DPT could directly induce the chondrocyte proliferation in patients with KOA when intra-articular approach was used.
-In the present study, we concluded that DPT with both peri-articular and intra-articular approaches were effective for decreasing pain and improving the function in participants with KOA at least for eight weeks after the injection with no superiority to each other in terms of improving function using WOMAC and OKS questionnaires.
-However, more pain reduction was achieved from the intra-articular prolotherapy approach by consideration of VAS scale.
-Farpour et al.^[16] showed that there was no significant difference between two groups in terms of pain reduction and functional improvement in such patients using the same questionnaires.
-The results of the aforementioned study were somewhat similar to our study, particularly in terms of functional improvement using WOMAC and OKS questionnaires which could be due to the same sample size and injection methods.
-Having no significant difference between two groups in terms of functional status in such patients resulted from the aforementioned study and our study confirmed that peri-articular DPT could be an alternative technique for intra-articular method with the same efficacy in terms of functional improvement.
-However, we showed a greater pain reduction using the VAS scale in the intra-articular group that might be due to some differences between solution components, the volume of the injected solution, the number of injected points or the study group selection in this way that we excluded cases of KOA with joint effusion.
-Other study by Sit et al.^[14] revealed that intra-articular DPT could decrease pain, improve function and quality of life in KOA, compared to blinded normal saline injections.
-The results are consistent with our study findings.

-However, it compared the effects of intra-articular DPT with placebo injection.
-Moreover, larger sample size, longer follow-ups, and the suprapatellar approach for intra-articular injection were the other differences between the aforementioned study and our study.
-Another study by Rezasoltani et al.^[25] reported that peri-articular prolotherapy created more decreasing pain in contrast to intra-articular group using VAS scale in patients with KOA.
-The difference between the aforementioned study and our study can be attributed to the fact that their injection points corresponded to nerve exits and, therefore, they were lining up more with the concept of peri-neural injection treatment instead of peri-articular subcutaneous tender points performed in our study.
+Knee osteoarthritis is one of the most common debilitating diseases, particularly in the elderly population.
+Among a variety of treatment approaches, DPT is a novel approach in the management of many musculoskeletal disorders with the possible known mechanism of regeneration and tissue healing.^[16,22] There are some evidences showing the improvement of radiological grades and ultra-sonographic findings after prolotherapy in patients with tendon, ligaments or meniscal damages.^[23] In addition, a study by Johnson et al.^[24] revealed that DPT could directly induce the chondrocyte proliferation in patients with KOA when intra-articular approach was used.
+In the present study, we concluded that DPT with both peri-articular and intra-articular approaches seemed to be effective for decreasing pain and improving the function in participants with KOA at least for eight weeks after the injection with no superiority to each other in terms of improving function using WOMAC and OKS questionnaires.
+However, more pain reduction was achieved from intra-articular prolotherapy approach by consideration of VAS scale.
+Farpour and Fereydooni^[16] showed that there was no significant difference between two groups in terms of pain reduction and functional improvement in such patients using the same questionnaires.
+The results of the aforementioned study are consistent with our study results, particularly in terms of functional improvement using WOMAC and OKS questionnaires which could be due to the same sample size and injection methods.
+Having no significant difference between two groups in terms of functional status in such patients resulted from the fact that both the aforementioned study and our study confirmed that peri-articular DPT could be an alternative technique for intra-articular method with the same efficacy in terms of functional improvement.
+However, we showed more pain reduction using VAS scale in the intra-articular group in contrast to the aforementioned study that might be due to some differences between solution components, the volume of the injected solution, the number of injected points or the study group selection in this way that we excluded cases of KOA with joint effusion.
+In another study, Sit et al.^[14] reported that intraarticular DPT could decrease pain, improve function and quality of life in KOA compared to blinded normal saline injections.
+These results are consistent with our findings.
+However, the aforementioned authors compared the effects of intra-articular DPT with placebo injection.
+Moreover, larger sample size, longer follow-ups, as well as the supra patellar approach for intra-articular injection were some other differences of the aforementioned study with our study.
+In addition, Rezasoltani et al.^[25] reported that peri-articular prolotherapy created more decreasing pain in contrast to intra-articular group using VAS scale in patients with KOA.
+The difference between this study and our study can be explained by the fact that their injection points corresponded to nerve exits and, therefore, they were lining up more with the concept of peri-neural injection treatment instead of peri-articular subcutaneous tender points performed in our study.